-- 3.1 The PV modules must be tested and approved by one of the IEC authorized test centres.
-Test certificates can be from any of the NABL/BIS Accredited Testing/Calibration Laboratories.
-Qualification test certificate as per IEC standard, issued by the Solar Energy Centre for small capacity modules upto 37 Wp capacity will also be valid. - 3.2 Test certificates for the BoS items/components can be from any of the NABL/BIS Accredited Testing/Calibration Laboratories/ MNRE-approved test centres.
-The list of the MNRE-approved test centres will be reviewed and updated from time to time.
+3.1 The PV modules must be tested and approved by one of the IEC authorized test centers.
+Test certificates can be from any of the NABL/ BIS Accredited Testing / Calibration Laboratories.
+Qualification test certificate as per IEC standard, issued by the Solar Energy Centre for small capacity modules upto 37Wp capacity will also be valid.

+3.2 Test certificates for the BoS items/ components can be from any of the NABL/ BIS Accredited Testing-Calibration Laboratories/ MNRE approved test centers.
+The list of MNRE approved test centers will be reviewed and updated from time to time.

-4. Warranty
+4. WARRANTY

-- 4.1 The mechanical structures, electrical works, including power conditioners/inverters/charge controllers/maximum power point tracker units/distribution boards/digital meters/switchgear/storage batteries, and so on, and overall workmanship of the SPV power plants/systems must be warranted against any manufacturing/design/installation defects for a minimum period of five years. - 4.2 PV modules used in solar power plants/systems must be warranted for their output peak watt capacity, which should not be less than 90% at the end of 10 years and 80% at the end of 25 years.
+- 4.1 The mechanical structures, electrical works including power conditioners/inverters/charge controllers/ maximum power point tracker units/ distribution boards/digital meters/ switchgear/ storage batteries, etc. and overall workmanship of the SPV power plants/ systems must be warranted against any manufacturing/ design/ installation defects for a minimum period of 5 years. - 4.2 PV modules used in solar power plants/ systems must be warranted for their output peak watt capacity, which should not be less than 90% at the end of 10 years and 80% at the end of 25 years.